conradakunga/Blog/about.markdown

 * Alternative user and computing interfaces
 * Systems integration

-Over the years I have had the opportunity to work on several technology stacks including C, C++, Python, PHP, Java, Visual Basic, Visual Basic.NET, Delphi, SQL Server, PostgreSQL, MySQL, Sybase, SQLLite and Oracle.
+Over the years I have had the opportunity to work on several technology stacks including ASP.NET, C, C++, Python, PHP, Java, Visual Basic, Visual Basic.NET, Delphi, SQL Server, PostgreSQL, MySQL, Sybase, SQLite and Oracle.

 My current specialization is the .NET platform and in particular C# and F#.
 I have been a Microsoft MVP for over 15 years.

 I have a passion for learning, teaching and mentorship to share my knowledge, as well as consulting.

 Drop me a line.
-ConradAkunga at gmail